jpluimers/GExperts/Documentation/Readme.txt

 - [Unassigned] Allow adding some common editor and object inspector actions to the editor toolbar?
 - [Unassigned] Add support for hiding the toolbar on all dockable experts
-- [Unassigned] Modify To Do expert so that it can display Borland style to do items.
-The basic parsing code exists, but needs to be surfaced in the user interface.
 - [Unassigned] Add word wrapped printing to the To Do List, etc.